CVE-2022-24521

 Summary

 The vulnerability sits in how CLFS handles the rgClients array inside base log file (BLF) metadata.
 When a user opens a crafted .blf file via CreateLogFile, the driver parses on-disk client context records without properly validating their offsets or values.
-A specially constructed BLF can set rgClients[0] to a value that, when processed, decrements the calling thread's PreviousMode from UserMode (1) to KernelMode (0).
+A specially constructed BLF can set rgClients[0] to a value that, when processed by the CLFS parsing logic, causes the driver to decrement the calling thread's PreviousMode from UserMode (1) to KernelMode (0).

-Once PreviousMode is zeroed, the thread's subsequent calls to NtReadVirtualMemory and NtWriteVirtualMemory bypass user/kernel address checks entirely, because the kernel treats the caller as originating from kernel mode.
+This is an extraordinarily clean primitive.
+Once PreviousMode is zeroed, the thread's subsequent calls to NtReadVirtualMemory and NtWriteVirtualMemory bypass all user/kernel address checks, because the kernel treats the caller as originating from kernel mode.

-The PreviousMode flip gives an immediate arbitrary read/write primitive over the entire kernel address space.
+The PreviousMode flip gives an immediate arbitrary read/write primitive over the entire kernel address space, with no additional exploitation steps needed.
 The attacker reads the current process's EPROCESS token pointer, then overwrites it with a copy of the SYSTEM token.
-No pool spray or heap shaping needed -- the decrement itself is the primitive.
+No pool spray needed.
+No heap shaping needed.
+The decrement itself is the primitive.

-The full chain: drop a crafted .blf file, call CreateLogFile to trigger the rgClients parsing, PreviousMode drops to zero, then NtWriteVirtualMemory performs the token swap.
-Straightforward and reliable, which explains the wide adoption among ransomware groups.
+The full chain: drop a crafted .blf file to a user-writable directory, call CreateLogFile to trigger the rgClients parsing, PreviousMode drops to zero, then NtWriteVirtualMemory performs the token swap.
+The reliability and simplicity of this chain explains why multiple ransomware groups adopted it rapidly.

 Patch Analysis